Manufacturing Silicone Rubber Heaters

 This is the step when unwanted metal gets removed leaving behind the heating element shape we desire.
 Ferric Chloride (FeCl3) with a mild Hydrochloric Acid (HCL) solution at the correct temperature will dissolve all of your metal relatively quickly.
 This is followed by a couple of rinses and blow drying.
 The type of metal being etched will make a difference in etching time, conveyor speeds and chemical concentrations.
 Chemical levels need to be monitored as solution will leave the chemical wells due to off-gassing and drag-out.

 The polymer that has been protecting the heating element shape from the etchant now needs to be removed.
 The stripper solution dissolves the polymer but does not affect the metal.
 Once again rinse and dry.

 A top panel gets vulcanized to the heater entombing our shiny new metal heating element within silicone rubber.
 The heaters are cut-out from their roll or panel and lead wires are welded in place.
 Thermocouples and custom vulcanization available as specified.
 Your custom silicone rubber heaters are now ready to be packaged and shipped.

 Tutco-Farnam designs and manufactures custom silicone rubber heaters for orders large and small.
-From Medical and Laboratory to Energy and Electronics we've got the skills and experience to solve your unique heating challenges.
+From Medical and Laboratory to Energy and Electronics we have the skills and experience to solve your unique heating challenges.
 Tell us about your project and see what Tutco-Farnam can do for you.